 “He saw it was important to have a tightly organised party, and if there were controversial members, they needed to be gotten rid of.
 Perhaps he even went further than DF because his party started out with only one member,” she said.

-One of the problems may be that the party has an image problem resulting from its roots in the 1980s Swedish fascism movement.
+It is believed the party initially suffered due to an image problem resulting from its roots in the 1980s Swedish fascism movement.
 Anti-fascist organisation Expo revealed that 45 of Sverigedemokraterna’s candidates standing in the 2010 local elections had connections to far-right and white power movements.

 While this may harm its image, the party has still made considerable headway since 1998 when it secured only 0.4 percent of the national vote.
 A boycott on printing advertisements for the Sverigedemokraterna was also lifted by two out of three major media publications in 2006.